elsypinzonv/simple-instagram/README.md

 simpler.

 ## <a name="Functionalities">Functionalities</a>
-- Get the objects(Post) from a json document in the endpoint:  https://photomaton.herokuapp.com/api/photo
+- Gets the objects(Post) from a JSON document in the endpoint:  https://photomaton.herokuapp.com/api/photo
 ``` Gson
 [
     {